A-IC3: Learning-Guided Adaptive Inductive Generalization for Hardware Model Checking: Preliminaries

 Intuitively, $F_i$ over-approximates the set of states reachable from $I$ in at most $i$ steps, and the sequence becomes progressively less restrictive, i.e., $F_0 \Rightarrow F_1 \Rightarrow \cdots \Rightarrow F_N$.
 When two adjacent frames coincide, $F_k \equiv F_{k+1}$, the conjunction $F_k$ is an inductive invariant that satisfies~\eqref{eq:inv}, and the property is proved.

 Algorithm~\ref{alg:ic3} presents the pseudocode of the IC3 procedure.
 At a high level, IC3 iteratively searches for counterexamples and refines the frames by learning clauses. \textbf{Block}: given a candidate bad predecessor, IC3 derives a generalized clause to exclude it and adds the clause to the corresponding frame(s). \textbf{Propagate}: IC3 then pushes learned clauses to higher frames whenever possible, which accelerates convergence.
 If a SAT query discovers a state $s$ that reaches an unsafe state within $i$ steps while $s \models F_i$, $s$ is a CTI at frame $F_i$.
 IC3 then tries to \emph{block} $s$ by finding a clause $c$ such that $c$ excludes $s$, is inductive relative to $F_{i-1}$, and can be pushed forward to higher frames.
-This blocking step is performed recursively on predecessor states and generates proof obligations (cubes) that must be blocked at lower frames.
+We call a pair \((s,i)\), where cube \(s\) must be blocked at frame \(F_i\), a proof obligation (PO).
+The PO queue stores pending blocking tasks generated during recursive blocking.
+This blocking step is performed recursively on predecessor states and generates POs that must be blocked at lower frames.
 Figure~\ref{fig:context_vec} illustrates the IC3 frame structure together with the local (CTI-related) and global (frame-related) quantities introduced above.
 These quantities will later serve as the building blocks of our proof-aware context vector in Section~\ref{sec:method}.